carlossg/envoy-debugging-demo/envoy-tests/scenarios/5/README.md

 - Request status codes: `envoy_http_downstream_rq_xx`

 ####
-Key differences from the sidecar configuration:
+Key differences from the downstream configuration:
-Higher rate limits (2000 vs 1000) to ensure the bottleneck is at the sidecar Added retry policy for upstream requests
+Higher rate limits (2000 vs 1000) to ensure the bottleneck is at the downstream Added retry policy for upstream requests
 Added health checks for the backend service
 Added outlier detection for circuit breaking